 Clearly, the Prince was unimpressed by what he saw.
-‘Herrumph, that is not a military force, the balance is all wrong.
+‘That is not a military force, the balance is all wrong.
 They look more like a local constable’s force out to repress civil disorder.’

 He was about to continue when Lady Eleanor interrupted him.

-‘Guilllam managed to rescue me, but his mother was burned at the stake as a result.’
+Lady Eleanor pinched her lips and closed her eyes.
+‘Guillam managed to rescue me, but his mother was eventually burned at the stake.’

 John raised his eyebrows.
 The same livery as the attackers during the hunt at Muret!
-The holy diocese of Palmiers!
-The Bishop’s men.
+The holy diocese of Pamiers!
+The bishop’s men.

 Ximene started.
 ‘Oh!
 Our horses are stabled within the village.
 We will be unable to rescue them.’